About me

 I’m an author and freelance journalist.
 I spent 16 years covering the British government for Bloomberg, taking in five prime ministers, as many elections, and the odd referendum.
 Before that, I worked for the Mirror and the Financial Times.
 I now have a regular spot as sketchwriter for The Critic.

-My most recent book, Agent Jack, doesn’t have quite so many laughs, although there’s an incident with a jar of marmalade and a blueprint for a Vickers tank.
+My previous book, Agent Jack, doesn’t have quite so many laughs, although there’s an incident with a jar of marmalade and a blueprint for a Vickers tank.
 Oh, and there’s a naked German in a wardrobe.

 I read Artificial Intelligence at Edinburgh University, and consequently I’m the only member of the Parliamentary Press Gallery to have built a rugby-playing robot.
 Here’s a list of books that made me.